No Plan Survives Contact

 As God’s people, living securely inside of Romans 8:28, knowing that He works all things together for our ultimate good, we have a firm foundation on which to base this kind of resilience.

-Like the hard wearing farmers we are called to be, equipped with a Gospel view of the world, we can persevere in the face of failure and disaster in life.
+We are called to be hard-wearing farmers, equipped to persevere in the face of failure and disaster with a biblical view of the world.
 We do not give up on the harvest.
 We keep learning and showing up.
 We take captive every catastrophic thought, and preach the Gospel to ourselves.
 We trust when the story takes unexpected turns.
 We learn to face the world with good humour.
 As Theo used to say, with perverse enjoyment; “I’ve been told, Cheer up.
 Things could be worse.
 So I cheered up.
 And they sure were.”

 At no point, in reality, does any of this become easy.
-Long term resilience means getting up and trying again every single day.
+Long term resilience means getting up and trying again, every day.
 CS Lewis affirmed,

 Nothing will really undo us if we keep on picking ourselves up each time.
 We shall of course be very muddy and tattered children by the time we reach home.
 But the bathrooms are all ready, the towels put out, and the clean clothes are in the airing cupboard.
 The only fatal thing is to lose one’s temper and give it up.

-Not losing one’s temper and not giving it all up is an act of blessed defiance in the light of the tragedy and chaos in the world.
-When instead, we learn what we have to, we change; we become exceptional in our own way.
+Not losing one’s temper and not giving it all up is a hallowed counter-act in the light of the tragedy and chaos in the world.
+When instead, we learn what we have to, we change.
+We become exceptional in our own way.

 Adversity comes with its own gifts.